juandebravo/webrtc-box/README.md

-A Virtual Machine for WebRTC testing
+A Virtual Machine for WebRTC testing.

 ## Introduction